harshchandwani/medium/README.md

 - Tested all Routes and Deployed Backend to Cloudflare
 - Added Zod Validation
 - deployed NPM package [explained below]
+- Routing in Frontend
+- Developed Signin and Signup Pages
+- Connection to Backend via Axios

 ## Why is Prisma Accelerate used?